ExaInsanity/Fabric-Bedrock-Miner/README.md

 **English** | [中文](https://github.com/LXYan2333/Fabric-Bedrock-Miner/blob/main/README_中文.md)

 # Fabric-Bedrock-Miner
-A Fabric client mod to "mine" bedrock!
+A Fabric client mod to "mine" bedrock, backported to 1.15.1

+---

+This mod requires CarpetMod to be installed on the server and the  `missingTools` rule to be enabled.~~~~

 # Showcase
 https://www.youtube.com/watch?v=b8Y86yxjr_Y